-InstaChill is a portable, stylish, and affordable personal air cooler that promises to make your home, office, or even outdoor areas more comfortable, while also humidifying and purifying your environment.
+InstaChill is a portable personal air cooler that is designed to make your home, office, or even outdoor areas more comfortable, while also humidifying and purifying your environment.

 How Does InstaChill Work?

-InstaChill’s fan draws in warm air from your surrounding room and passes it over washable, reusable, water-infused cooling pads, which reduces the temperature of up to 160 square feet of air by as much as 15 degrees Celsius—or about 27 degrees Fahrenheit—in less than one second.
+The fan draws in warm air from your surrounding room and passes it over washable, reusable, water-infused cooling pads, which is claimed to reduce the temperature of up to 160 square feet of air by about 27 degrees Fahrenheit.

 The now-cooler air is sent back into your room, whether in one direction or multiple directions by pressing the oscillation button that allows it to pivot from side-to-side.

-InstaChill also features three variable speed settings and an easy-view water level checking system, easily rolls from room to room for use anywhere in your house, workshop, garage, office, or commercial space, and can be used as a fan or a humidifier.
+InstaChill also features three variable speed settings and an easy-view water level checking system, easily rolls from room to room, and can be used as a fan or a humidifier.